StacyCash/blog-posts/general/2024/do-whats-best/blog-post.md

 Before we can start with the main thread of this post I need to take you back to the early 90s.
 I was a teenager, and had no access to learning materials for software development.
 Or a home computer for that matter...

 But I did have one awesome teacher who went out of his way to help me with my interest in programming, he stayed late after school and gave me private lessons on his own time.
-An I was so proud of the things that I made computers do.
+And I was so proud of the things that I made computers do.

 However, making computers do fun things didn't quite grab me in the way that I would have hoped.
 Sure, it was fun - but I wasn't solving anything.
 So it was all a bit...
 Superficial.